 Back in Split, Croatia – the very first local I spoke to, asked me where I had just come from.

 She gave me a funny look, recoiled, and said “I’m not sure why people think it’s so great there”.

 Hopefully, she’ll see these photos.

 PS, the Balkans is over, for now.
 I spent five months in the region, and visited every country except for Kosovo.
 Apologies to Kosovo, I’ll return.
 The Balkans is a remarkable part of the world, every region I visited had remarkable highlights.
 I know, beyond shadow of doubt, I would be happy to spend another big chunk of my life just in South Eastern Europe.
-Hopefully, soon.

 PPS, do you know how many people happily receive a new article, once a week, straight to their email?
 A LOT.
 What you might not know, is that the photos are BIGGER in the email than they are on here…. as I’ve always said, the Yomadic email followers get the most love.
 It’s true.
 So pop your email address in below.
-No spam, no sharing of your address, and one-click unsubscribe.
+No spam, no sharing your address, one-click unsubscribe.

 Finally, while you are exploring Montenegro, and work interrupts – access your Windows Desktop in Cloud from anywhere through CloudDesktopOnline and your SharePoint Hosted site for documents and photos through CloudAppsPortal.
 Yes, even in Montenegro.